 |Bloom’s Taxonomy||Bloom’s Taxonomy is a classification of learning which is useful in understanding the different processes — cognitive, affective and psycho-motor — that students employ to learn.
 Even though all skill sets are important for online course development, the cognitive domain provides a useful rubric for the fundamentals of course design.
 Vanderbilt University’s articulation of Bloom’s Taxonomy https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/|

 |Designing For Mobile-Friendliness||As more and more students access courses from their smartphones, tablets or other mobile devices, it is increasingly important to ensure your courses are mobile-friendly.
 Encouraging students to install the official Moodle mobile app is one way to improve their learning experience.
 Below are some suggestions for optimizing your course materials for students both using the app and accessing Moodle from mobile devices.
 Designing for Mobile-Friendliness Video, Length: 53 minutes and Designing for Mobile-Friendliness Instructional PDF, 14 Pages|

 In some classrooms, for example, students are called upon to simply memorize facts and data and recite them in some form such as objective (true-false, multiple-choice, fill-in) tests.
-Such ‘lower-order’ skills can have a place in some classrooms but, if used in conjunction with ‘higher-order’ skills will provide greater opportunities for learning than if used in isolation.
-An example of this would be if a true-false ‘test’ is given at the beginning of a unit for students to assess their knowledge of a new topic and their results then used as a prompt for a goal-setting/reflection of what they would like to learn.
+Such ‘lower-order’ skills can have a place in some classrooms, but if used in conjunction with ‘higher-order’ skills they will provide greater opportunities for learning than if used in isolation.
+An example of this would be if a true-false ‘quiz’ is given at the beginning of a unit for students to assess their knowledge of a new topic and their results then used as a prompt for a goal-setting/reflection of what they would like to learn.